MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 Calling from managed functions to native functions requires marshaling.
 The CLR does the marshaling, but it doesn't understand C++ semantics.
 If you pass a native object by value, CLR either calls the object's copy-constructor or uses `BitBlt`, which may cause undefined behavior at runtime.

-Now the compiler emits a warning if it determines at compile time that a native object with deleted copy ctor is passed between a native and managed boundary by value.
+Now the compiler emits a warning if it finds this error at compile time: a native object with deleted copy ctor gets passed between a native and managed boundary by value.
 For those cases in which the compiler doesn't know at compile time, it injects a runtime check so that the program calls `std::terminate` immediately when an ill-formed marshaling occurs.
 In Visual Studio 2017 version 15.3, the following code produces warning C4606 `'A': passing argument by value across native and managed boundary requires valid copy constructor.
 Otherwise, the runtime behavior is undefined.`

 ```cpp
 class A